 - If you try to be helpful while pair-coding (and you should), help your peer out while reviewing.

-It’s possible that productive, helpful, informative pair-coding sessions are a rarity, so let’s break things down a bit more.
+However, it’s possible that productive, helpful, informative pair-coding sessions are a rarity, so let’s break things down a bit more.
+Maybe your pair-coding experience and tendencies are different than mine.

 - Does this change solve the problem?